moby/moby/docs/sources/introduction/working-with-docker.md

 ## Introduction

-On the last page (i.e., [Page 2](technology.md)) we have covered the parts forming Docker (e.g. the client and the daemon), studied the underlying technology and *how* everything works (i.e., the underlying technology).
-It should be clear how beneficial containers are compared to virtual-machines and how much Docker adds on top of plain LXC.
+On the last page (i.e., [Page 2](technology.md)) we covered the parts forming Docker (e.g. the client and the daemon), studied the underlying technology and *how* everything works (i.e., the underlying technology).
+It should be clear how beneficial containers are compared to virtual machines.

-Now, it is time to get practical and see *how to work with* the Docker client, Docker images and the Dockerfile (i.e., Docker's elements).
+Now, it is time to get practical and see *how to work with* the Docker client, Docker images and the `Dockerfile`.

 > **Note:** You are encouraged to take a good look at the container,
 > image and Dockerfile explanations here to have a better understanding
 > on what exactly they are and to get an overall idea on how to work with
 > them.
 On the next page (i.e., [Page 4](get-docker.md)), you will be
 > able to find links for platform-centric installation instructions and
-> also, more goal-oriented usage tutorials based on Dockerfiles.
+> also, more goal-oriented usage tutorials based on `Dockerfile`s.

 ## Elements of Docker